Toa Payoh

 very safe for your female dog.
 The heat period is usually 6-8

-heat period but it is a more bloody surgery and I will do it
+heat period but it is a more bloody surgery.
+I will do it

-if the owner insists and have been advised accordingly.
+if the owner insists and have been advised of the risk of

 Below is some information about your dog's spay procedures at